Dogs Act 1906

 The Dogs Act 1906 (6 Edw.
 7. c.
-32) is an act of the Parliament of the United Kingdom which deals with dogs.
+32) is an act of the Parliament of the United Kingdom that consolidated enactments relating to injury to livestock by dogs, and otherwise amended the law relating to dogs, in the United Kingdom.

 The main provisions relating to civil liability have now been repealed by the Animals Act 1971.

+Provisions

+Repealed enactments

+Section 10 of the act repealed 6 enactments, listed in the schedule to the act.